 Jekyll Island is defined by its abundance of recreational activities and natural beauty.
-Visitors of all ages savor plenty of things do to—with 10 miles of white sand beaches, 63 holes of golf, an outdoor tennis complex, a waterpark, a fishing pier, nature centers, 20 miles of bike trails and a National Historic Landmark District.
+Visitors of all ages savor plenty of things do to—with 10 miles of beaches, 63 holes of golf, an outdoor tennis complex, a waterpark, a fishing pier, nature centers, 20 miles of bike trails and a National Historic Landmark District.
 The area also features a beachfront convention center, a beautifully redesigned gateway corridor to the island, a beach village shopping and dining district, and more accommodations options.

 Even with all of this activity, the island’s development is still limited to just 35 percent of the available land area to preserve its critical barrier island ecosystem.
 Great lengths have been taken to honor this ratio while the highly anticipated revitalization of Jekyll Island moves forward.
 With so many things to do on Jekyll Island, it's hard to choose what to do first.
 Let us help with a roundup of our 5 favorites.